scalyr/helm-scalyr/README.md

 ## Thank You

-The chart has been originally developed by [Dennis Ploeger](https://github.com/dploeger).
-They have agreed to transfer the ownership to Scalyr so we can continue improving, supporting and maintaining the chart.
+The chart has been originally developed by [Dennis Ploeger](https://github.com/dploeger) from [dodevops](https://github.com/dodevops).
+They have agreed to transfer the ownership to Scalyr so we can continue developing, improving and maintaining the chart.